 We are not perfect, we can’t be, but no nation, no people have ever come so far toward perfection, and there is much yet to do.
 Our political “leaders” call us racist, but America is the least racist, most free and equal nation ever conceived and established.
 Will we honor the sacrifice of so many and continue our quest for liberty, equality and justice for all, or will we fall into the hatred and tyranny that has engulfed so much of the rest of the world, of mankind?
 Will we once again embrace American constitutionalism, or fall into the all-consuming darkness of socialism and communism, the ideologies that have murdered hundreds of millions, enslaved more, the ideologies that have filled mass graves still to be discovered in the countries that suffered, died and are dying under their depredations?

 Let this anniversary of 9-11, and the sacrifices of the citizens, first responders, warriors, the passengers of airliners thrown together by fate, inspire a rebirth of liberty, of pride in being American, a pride that overcomes gender, race, faction and hatred, a pride and privilege that ensure, as Abraham Lincoln said, that government of the people, by the people and for the people, shall not perish from this Earth.

 As free men and women, it’s our legacy, and our choice.
+May we never forget the attacks of 9-11 and who perpetrated them and why.
 May God touch the hearts and minds of all Americans and help us to choose wisely.